HeljaeRaeisaenen/tiralabra23/documentation/implementation_document.md

   ```

 ## Time complexity analysis
-A good trie works in linear time in the worst-case scenario.
+A trie should work in linear time in the worst-case scenario.
+In big-O notation, this is O(n).

 Analysis:

 The program uses trie.
 The trie consists of nodes.
 The children of each node are in a lookup table of the node, so accessing them happens in constant time.
-The trie is created for the Markov process in index.py.
+The trie is created for the Markov process in class UI, method `_get_sentence()`.
 There, it is given an empty node as its root.
 Next, the trie is populated with rules for the Markov process.
 The rules are lists of lenght degree+1, when degree is the degree of the Markov process.
-The trie's method `fill_with_words()` iterates through the corpus in a for-loop, which is a linear-time operation.
+The trie's method `fill_with_words()` iterates through the tokenized corpus in a for-loop, which is a linear-time operation.
 The method has two nested for-loops, but the inner doesn't iterate the whole material, preserving the linear time complexity.
 This method uses another method of the trie, `insert()`.
 It searches the trie for each rule, which is relatively quick and doesn't affect the time complexity, as the rules are supposed to be degree+1 in length.

 Next the program searches the trie an unknown amount of times.
 The search-method of the trie traverses the trie, accessing each node's children via the lookup table.
 This happens in linear time, as the search key is iterated through once.

 All in all, the time complexity of the implemented trie should be O(n).

 ## Corpus
 I've built this program using txt-format e-books as its corpora.
-Books like this can easily be found on the websites of Project Gutenberg and Projekti Lönnrot.
-Any plain text file should be good to use with this program, but note that the program isn't prepared to parse URLs and expects the text to contain sentences.
+Books like this can easily be found on the websites of Project Gutenberg and Projekti Lönnrot, but I assume any plaintext natural language should work.
+However, the program isn't prepared to parse URLs and expects the text to be divided into sentences that end with a period, question- or exclamatoin mark.

 ## Quality issues